KunkelAlexander/kunkelalexander.github.io/_posts/2025-05-22-computers-learning-tic-tac-toe-tabular-q.md

 ---
 layout: post
-title:  "Computers learning Tic-Tac-Toe using tables"
+title:  "Computers learning Tic-Tac-Toe Pt.
+1: Tabular Q-learning"
 date:   2025-05-22
 description: Learn how to make computers play Tic-Tac-Toe using the minimax and Q-learning algorithms
 ---